I love teaching the Alexander Technique

 I am a teaching member of the Society of Teachers of the Alexander Technique (STAT) and I received a Masters Degree from the University of East London for my research into the specialised use of the hands in Alexander Technique.

 I have a second master at West Dean College in Creative Writing.
 I have a background in textiles, embroidery and photography and I play the piano (not brilliantly I might add-but I love it and it comes in handy when I teach pianists in my private practice).

 My first book, Body, Breath & Being, was published in September 2008.
-It contains an audio CD to help further understanding of some tricky concepts and is a wonderful introduction to the Alexander Technique as well as a working manual for those having lessons.
-You can get it here.
-I am currently doing a 2nd completely re-edited version of this book with additional photograph, stories and updates.
+It is a wonderful introduction to the Alexander Technique as well as a working manual for those having lessons.

 I carry professional insurance, abide by a code of conduct and hold a current CRB check.